 (Career Contessa) Gosh, we have all learned so much about ourselves, our organizations, our families, our culture, and the world.
 Feel free to be honest here.
 If you learned that you are a resilient worker, let the interviewer know.
 If you learned that you work best in the ungodly hours of the morning, let the interviewer know.
 If you learned that the pandemic has informed how important your work is within your industry, talk about it.

 (Lehigh Career Center) With more than a year of time during the pandemic behind you, its time to be reflective.
 Consider what lessons you learned during this time, especially as they relate to what you now know about yourself.
 Are you itching to get more personal contact with others or have you adapted well to a remote work environment?
 What new skills did you find relevant or helpful?
 What has been the biggest challenge you faced?
-It might be helpful to consider what you accomplished in the last year or ways you adapted to reference.
+It might be helpful to consider what you accomplished in the last year or ways you adapted.

 How do you feel about an eventual return to work?